fowluk/hello-goose/README.md

  * [JSP](jsp/): A simple and arguably retro Java example using Java Servlet Pages.
  * [PHP](php/): Probaby the simplest implementation of all.
- * [Python](pyton/): Quick and simple using Flask and a Java template with the option to vendor dependencies.
+ * [Python](pyton/): Quick and simple using Flask and a Jinja2 template with the option to vendor dependencies.